sirfonzie/INF2004_LAB2/README.md

 Please ensure that **Pico A** includes a while-loop so the sender continuously transmits characters to **Pico B**.
 The image below illustrates the correct wiring setup for connecting the two Pico W boards via UART, showing the TX and RX cables swapped between the boards.
 ![Screenshot of Connecting 2 Pico W Together](img/p2puart.png)

+> [NOTE]: The key difference between`hello_usb` and `hello_uart` in the Pico examples is that hello_usb sends output through the USB interface, displaying messages on the connected computer's terminal, while hello_uart transmits data via the UART pins (TX/RX), allowing communication with other devices over a serial connection.

 ## **Creating your own Project (in VSC)**

 Go ahead and create a directory to house your new project.
 As in the previous task, we compiled a pico example project called [hello_uart](https://github.com/raspberrypi/pico-examples/blob/master/uart/hello_uart/hello_uart.c) that will send three characters (one at a time) via the UART_TX located on pin 0 on the Raspberry Pi Pico.
 In this task, we shall create a folder (under Explorer) within the UART as shown below.